scottplantenga/thesis_source/README.md

-Source code for my HSF python subsystem models & XML input files for my M.S. thesis
+Source code for my python subsystem models & XML input files for my M.S. thesis using the Horizon Simulation Framework (HSF)

 See Horizon code: https://github.com/emehiel/Horizon, Code tested/used with Horizon SHA 65a1d43